aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

     b.
 Set the CloudFormation stack parameters for the ECR repository names to point to the container images built in the step above: LambdaIndexEcrRepositoryName, LambdaOpenSearchSetupEcrRepositoryName, StreamlitImageEcrRepositoryName

     c.
-Set the following CloudFormation stack parameters to "yes":
+Set the CloudFormation stack parameter DeploymentMode to "Prod"

-    - CreateLambda – This will build the Lambda functions that perform one-time setup of OpenSearch and handle S3 events to keep the OpenSearch indices in sync with files in S3.

-    - CreateStreamlitECS – This will build the ECS resources, load balancer and target group used by the Streamlit user interface.

-3. Provide document base files – After the stack is complete, drop sample document base files into the S3 bucket created by the stack and wait several minutes for file indexing in OpenSearch to complete.
+3. Upload document base files to S3 – After the stack is complete, drop sample document base files into the S3 bucket created by the stack and wait several minutes for file indexing in OpenSearch to complete.
 You can monitor the progress of indexing by monitoring the CloudWatch logs for the lambda function chatbot_prod_lambda_index.

 4. Locate the URL of the ALB for the ECS service in the ECS console.
 Open the URL in a browser on port 8501 to open the web user interface and ask questions.